 • Academic Technology

-The (Flipped) Classroom of the 21st Century
+The Benefits Of Flipped Classroom In The 21st Century

 In practice, these “blended learning” programs still vary quite a bit from school to school.
 A look at the bigger picture, however, reveals some clear trends developing — and right now, there may be none with more promise than the flipped classroom.

-What is the Flipped Classroom?
+What is the flipped classroom?

 Conceptually, the flipped classroom inverts the traditional learning experience.
 Lectures are shared outside of class time for individual review as homework, and classroom time is reserved for students to complete assignments and activities.
 The principal goals of flipping are: